Guidance Regarding Complaints About Invoice Finance Companies, Factoring Companies & Invoice Discounting Companies

 - Resolution With Your Provider - the simplest approach is to resolve your complaint direct with your invoice finance company.
 Normally you will have been assigned a Client Relationship Manager who will be your main point of contact for such matters.
 Explain your issues to them and seek a resolution.
 It is a good idea to put any complaint in writing to the invoice finance company, including details and examples of the issues, so that there is a record for future follow up if the issue re-occurs.
 Not all invoice finance companies record all their phone calls so you cannot necessarily rely on that.
 If you cannot reach a resolution with your CRM ask for your complaint to be escalated to their boss - often a Client Services Director or even the Managing Director/CEO of the invoice finance company.

-- Escalation To An Industry Body - check if your invoice finance company is a member of the ABFA (Asset Based Finance Association - now called UK Finance), the industry's trade association.
-If so the ABFA have a code of conduct for their members and a complaints procedure which is backed up by an Ombudsman to arbitrate if a resolution cannot be achieved.
+- Escalation To An Industry Body - check if your invoice finance company is a member of UK Finance which was formerly called the ABFA (Asset Based Finance Association, the industry's trade association.
+If so UK Finance have a code of conduct (Invoice Finance and Asset Based Lending (IFABL) Standards Framework) that their members must abide by, and a complaints procedure which is backed up by an Ombudsman to arbitrate if a resolution cannot be achieved.
 The ABFA have now become part of UK Finance but their complaints procedure remains in place pending it's migration to UK Finance.
-To contact them call +44 (0)20 3934 1456 or email: email@example.com
+To contact them call +44 (0)20 3934 1456 or email: firstname.lastname@example.org

 - Consider Moving Invoice Finance Companies - not all invoice finance companies are alike and the service levels, funding, pricing and procedures vary enormously between them.
 If you are unable to satisfactorily resolve your grievance or complaint you could consider moving to an alternative invoice finance company, factoring company or invoice discounting company.
 An invoice finance broker such as ourselves will be able to advise you as to which invoice finance companies would most closely meet your requirements and be able to overcome your issues.